 Select Generate new token on the right-hand side.

-Enter “Azure POC and Function Deployment” for the Note name, and select the top/first repo scope option.
+Enter “Azure Sandbox and Function Deployment” for the Note name, and select the top/first repo scope option.

 Scroll down and then select Generate new token.

 Copy (clipboard icon) theGithub Personal Access Token value and save it to your clipboard, because it is not retrievable later.

 Upload Powershell Boostrap Script into Azure Cloud Shell